 Where N modulo (active interval + inactive interval) = Start frame Offset

-Once a small BS enters duty-cycle mode, the duty-cycle pattern of the BS is iterated unless the small BS exits from the duty-cycle modeactivated.
-The duty-cycle pattern parameters are assigned by a BS power controller when the BS power controller requests a small BS in normal mode to activate the duty-cycle mode or requests a small BS in the duty-cycle mode to change the current active duty-cycle pattern.
+Once an SBS enters duty-cycle mode, the duty-cycle pattern of the BS is iterated unless the SBS exits from the duty-cycle modeactivated.
+The duty-cycle pattern parameters are assigned by a BS power controller when the BS power controller requests an SBS in normal mode to activate the duty-cycle mode or requests an SBS in the duty-cycle mode to change the current active duty-cycle pattern.

 Figure 17-4 – Example of operation in duty-cycle mode